 Recently we subscribed to Upper Body Ties Made Easy on the ShibariClasses website.
 It's the second course we've purchased and it features just under an hour of tutorial videos, with written notes to accompany each topic.

 One of the first things we noted was that there are ten tutorials all together.
-It immediately seemed like great value, but the reality is even better because their ethos is very much one of teaching "ingredients" that can be mixed and matched.
+Straight away that seemed like great value, but the reality is even better because their ethos is very much one of teaching "ingredients" that can be mixed and matched.
 We found we've been able to incorporate this new learning into techniques that we've already been practising, as well as experimenting with minor variations on some of the featured ties.
 (For an example of a fun improvisation, see our "magic-wand" vibrator scene towards the end of the article.)

 All the videos are great quality and you can watch them in your web browser, pausing and rewinding to check any details, and all of the instructions are very easy to follow.
 One of our favourites has been the reverse tension rifle bearer (seen above) which is a single-rope tie that leaves the entire front of your body completely exposed.